skvadrik/re2c/src/install/install.rst

 Build
 =====

-You only need C++98 compier to build re2c from tarball.
+You only need a C++98 compiler to build re2c from the tarball.
 If you have bison, re2c will use it (otherwise it will use precompiled files).

-If you are building re2c from source (not from tarball), you will also need autotools:
+If you are building re2c from source (not from a tarball), you will also need autotools:

 .. code-block:: bash